pOxaes/JSOO/README.md

 ### More...

+* return an object of any subtype of their return type: the object to be returned could be of several different types depending on some parameter
-* possible to mix custom properties + prototype
+* mix custom properties + prototype
-* possible to compose multiple objects: more flexible
+* compose multiple objects: more flexible

 ```
 const createHuman() {